Burkina Faso–Mali border

-The Burkina Faso–Mali border is 1,325 km (823 m) in length and runs from the tripoint with Ivory Coast in the west to the tripoint with Niger in the east.
+The Burkina Faso–Mali border is 1,325 km (823 mi) in length and runs from the tripoint with Ivory Coast in the west to the tripoint with Niger in the east.

 Description

 The border starts in the west at the tripoint with Ivory Coast on the Léraba river.
 The highest point of Burkina Faso, Mount Tenakourou lies less than 3 km from the border here.
 It then proceeds to the north via a series of smaller riverine and overland sections, before reaching the Ngorolaka river.
 The border then follows this river east, then proceeds towards the north-east, utilising various overland sections as well as rivers such as the Sourou, before reaching the tripoint with Niger.